 Send in your photos of memorable places in Bend and be sure to take a look at the History page.
 This next picture is for the girls.
 How many of you remember these?
 Who still has yours?
-This picture is of mine.
+This picture is of mine, still in perfect condition.

 Claypool’s Furniture Store gave these away to senior girls, hoping they would buy a real cedar chest from them.
 Symons Jewelry on Wall Street also gave away a sterling silver teaspoon to each senior girl who wanted to start collecting sterling silver place settings.
 I remember I chose Silver Iris and I wish I had it now.
 Look at the current price on Ebay below.

 Who remembers this contraption?
-And do you remember we had spot lights on the cars and before the movie they would show dots and you would try to touch them with your spot light?
+And do you remember we had spot lights on the cars?
+Before the movie, they would show dots and you would try to touch them with your spot light?
 Kind of a pre-PacMan thing.

 Many of us have fond memories of fishing off the bridge, skipping rocks, trying to catch crawdads and hunting for night crawlers with flashlights to use as our fishing bait.
 After seventh grade, all of us from Kenwood walked to school over this bridge for two years while we attended the old high school.
 I never heard of any of us jumping off the bridge.
 It was dangerous back then, not so now.
 Bend was a wonderful place to grow up.